aleck156/CompTIA_NET/8_Routing.md

         - example protocols
           - OSPF
             - Open Shortest Path First
+            - cost based on link speed
           - IS-IS
+            - Intermediate System to Intermediate System
+            - similar to OSPF, but not as popular
       - hybrid
+        - EIGRP
+          - hybrid of distnce vector and link state protocols
+          - uses bandwidth and delay
+          - proprietary to Cisco
       - hold-down timer
         - prevents updates for a specific period of time and speeds up convergence
 55. Address Translation (NAT and PAT) (OBJ.
 1.4)